alibk95/alibk95/README.md

 - 👨🏼‍🎓  I'm studding Computer Science focusing on Machine Learning
 - 👨🏻‍💻 Software Engineer
-- 💁🏻‍♂️ Currently working on a startup project aiming at Fashion & Protection, check it out here on [MaskWithUs](https://maskwith.us)
+- 💁🏻‍♂️ Failed in a startup project aiming at Fashion & Protection, check it out here on [MaskWithUs](https://maskwith.us)
 - ➕➖✖️➗ Practising algorithms is a long-term investment, so I do it [everyday](https://github.com/alibk95/CodingChallenges)
 - 🏃🏻 I'm not always sitting by my computer, like I run often times.
 - 🎮 Feel free to explore around my github, you might find out [something fun](#)